BreakoutRoom4/SubHub/README.md

 * Create a profile page/customize
 * different "hubs" where user can designate their own groups of youtubers/streamers to watch (ex: i create a tab for specifically minecraft streamers that i follow, etc)
 * notifications on/off option for tabs/streamers
+* Ability to watch the stream on the app itself if possible.
+* Tab of top streamers if the Youtube API allows for it.
+* Recommendations of different livestreams based on who you follow.

 ### 2. Screen Archetypes